According to a 2017 report from the Bureau of Labor Statistics, more than 21 million American workers are:

 If you contribute to multiple savings buckets, assign each a priority level.
 During lean months, you may need to defer lower-priority contributions.

-Pro tip: If you don’t have a retirement account set up yet, start today with an IRA or a Roth IRA from You Invest by J.P.
-Morgan.
+Pro tip: If you don’t have a retirement account set up yet, start today by opening a traditional IRA or Roth IRA with a low-cost, beginner-friendly online stock broker.
+I’m partial to J.P.
+Morgan Investing.

 5. Pay Yourself a Salary Based on the Sum of Your Expenses